PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 	If the write capability is somehow lost from this directory *without* the whole client being lost then the replica will have to be reconfigured.
 	This is not a catastrophic failure mode since even as it progresses the old replica directory remains available for recovery.

+..
+[19] In this document "mutable" refers to Tahoe-LAFS SDMF or MDMF capabilities.